-The Studio Assistant program provides first hand experiential learning, in a successful studio environment, to emerging ceramic artists.
-Through this program assistants will gain valuable insight on the logistics of running an art studio, professional career development direction, and begin to build their own network.
+The Studio Assistant Funding Endeavor, S.A.F.E, provides financial support to artists as they dedicate their time to the assistant program and individual studio practices.
+Through this program, assistants will gain valuable insight on the logistics of running an art studio, personal career direction, and artistic voice development.

 Studio Assistants enter into a work-trade exchange for one to two years.
 They work up to 8-15 hours a week in trade for their studio space and regular guidance for their art work and professional practices.
 (View details under the Assistantship Tab).
 We work together on studio chores/ maintenance Tuesdays all day and Thursdays we formally meet in the morning to talk about their personal projects and check in on personal goals.
 Over the two year period we aim to cover a huge variety of topics.
 View more details about our exchange.
 These projects are offered as a starting place.
 To absorb and grow through them takes a high degree of personal dedication and investment.
 We work on anything from artist statements to career mapping.
 Technical clay difficulties to how to approach a gallery.
 Information is helpful, but time is a key factor in growth.

 Young artists living in Seattle have much to overcome.
 High housing rates are among the most difficult.
 Their time is needed in the studio.
 Instead they are working day jobs ( which to some extent can be helpful in building a circle of friends and creating balance outside the studio).
 However, the more time I see assistants spend in their studio, the higher the degree of steps they take toward personal growth with in their work and getting their artwork into the world.